jenkinsci/requests-plugin/README.md

 ## For Administrators

-The Global Settings allow the admin to enable/disable any of the 4 actions and to enable e-mail notifications (**Manage Jenkins** \> **Configure System**):
+The Global Settings allow the admin to enable/disable any of the available actions and to enable e-mail notifications (**Manage Jenkins** \> **Configure System**):